squarcleconsulting/ukrefimpactmined/README.md

 ---------------------------------------------------
 ## Usage

-These codes were tested on 12 cores 2010 Mac Pro running OSX 10.13.6, in the [Nectar Cloud](https://nectar.org.au/)) under Ubuntu 16.04.5 LTS.
+These codes were tested on a 12 core 2010 Mac Pro running OSX 10.13.6, and in the [Nectar Cloud](https://nectar.org.au/)) under Ubuntu 16.04.5 LTS.
 The R version is 3.5.
 They had not been tested on Windoze machines but you may be able to run them with cygwin installed.

 master.sh is the master shell script for running (1) refimpact/refimpact.R, (2) stmBase-nostem/stmBase-nostem.R, and (3) stmManyTop/stmManyTop.R sequentially.
 Because of licencing restriction on the [UK Impact Case Studies](http://impact.ref.ac.uk/CaseStudies/Terms.aspx), we cannot redistribute the underlying case studies.
 Also bewarned that (3) will take approximately 5 days to complete (I'll look into optimise the code in next iteration).
 Also note that there are dependencies on (1), (2) and (3) - (3) depends on (2) depends on (1).